 Creative Encounters: Stacy Makishi

-Find a creative home in the heart of the city with our monthly creative sessions, bringing together Londoners old and new for conversation, music and making.
+Creative Encounters is your creative space in the heart of the city, bringing together Londoners old and new for live performance, making and conversation.

 Need to know